 Pierre-Pascal Urbon (guest author)

 Since 2006, Pierre-Pascal Urbon is a member of the SMA managing board and since 2011 its spokesman.
-In this role he is responsible for strategy, finance/law and sales.
-Further he is member of the administrative board of Tigo Energy, Los Gatos, USA.
+In this role he is responsible for strategy, sales and service Further he is member of the administrative board of Tigo Energy, Los Gatos, USA.